Chasel-Shao/CrystDB/README.md

 Introduce
 ==============
-A thread-safe Object Relational Mapping database that stores objects based on SQLite.
-However it's lightweight but high performance.
-Futhermore, when dealing with simple data object, it displays rapid processing rate in regard of the execution of both querying and adding, so it's an alternertive to Realm and Core Data.
+CrystDB is a thread-safe and convenient Object Relational Mapping database that based on SQLite.
+It's lightweight and high-efficiency.
+When dealing with simple data object, it has processing speed especially in the aspect of the operation of query and storage.
+It's a fabulous alternative to Realm and Core Data.

 Features
 ==============

-- **Lightweight**: Less soruce files, easily and conveniently to use
+- **Lightweight**: Less source files, easily and conveniently to use
 - **Noninvasive**: No need to inherit other base class or use other auxiliary class
 - **Supported Type**: Support almost all of the types of Objective-C and C
 - **Safe Mapping**: Check every object types and can be safe in conversion between the SQLite and Objective-C